Clinton Sparks: 2015–present: Business ventures, new singles, and Dash Radio

 In March 2015, Sparks was named president of PingTank, a tech startup with an app that created animations to layer over photos and videos.
 He left that company in June to become the CCO and creative director of IC Realtech, a security and surveillance solutions company.
 In July 2015, he opened a club called "blue" in Marina Bay.
 He also formed the music publishing company, Get Familiar Music.
 He is credited with discovering and signing French DJ and producer, DJ Snake, who has won several ASCAP Pop Awards with songs published by Get Familiar.
 Other acts Sparks has discovered and signed include Tchami, Joey Bandz, and pineappleCITI.
 In August 2016, he and Joey Bandz were featured on the Chocolate Droppa (Kevin Hart's musical pseudonym) song "Saturday Night".
 The song would eventually be featured on the soundtrack for the stand-up comedy film, Kevin Hart: What Now?.

 In 2017, Sparks began his own branded party ("Get Familiar Fridays") and residency at Club Shrine inside the Foxwoods Resort Casino in Connecticut.
 In June of that year, Sparks announced that he would start his own station and weekly radio show, Clinton Sparks Radio, on the digital radio platform, Dash Radio.
 The show and station were later renamed Get Familiar Radio.
 In September 2017, pineappleCITI—an artist Sparks manages and is credited with discovering—released her self-titled album that featured the Sparks-produced track, "Check On You," which also appeared on her February 2019 studio album, neonBLUE.
 In October 2017, Sparks released a new single, "Hit My Line," featuring Joey Bandz.
 In September, he released the single "Think About You" featuring Marc E. Bassy.
 In 2016, he was named the vice president of business development at Dash Radio and helped the company close an $8.8-million funding round in 2018.

-In 2018, Sparks began serving as the director of business development for the esports team, FaZe Clan.
+In 2018, Sparks began as director of business development for the esports team, FaZe Clan.
 As part of his work with FaZe Clan, Sparks helped bring hip hop stars like Yo Gotti, DJ Paul, Pitbull, Swae Lee, and Offset into the esports and gaming sphere as investors and participants.
 In July 2020, he left FaZe Clan to become the chief business development officer at XSET, a separate gaming organization that he co-founded with Greg Selkoe, Wil Eddins, and Marco Mereu.
 With XSET, he is responsible for recruiting artists as investors and ambassadors.
 Swae Lee became the first artist to invest in the company in October 2020.

 Also in October 2020, he started a music and business show on Twitch called Win Big with Clinton Sparks.
 He released his first book, How to Win Big in the Music Business, which features a foreword by Daymond John.
 The book was originally given away for free as an ebook on its website.
 In January 2021, Sparks joined Esports Technologies as a strategic advisor.